4.12. Plotting Functions

 Usage

 Chromaticity plots allow for a representation of image or spectrum colors inside a chromaticity diagram.
-Both the chromaticities_cie_1931 or chromaticities_cie_1976 function are available, depending on your choice of diagram.
+Both the chromaticities_cie_1931 and chromaticities_cie_1976 function are available.

-It supports the plotting of RenderImage, RGBImage and LightSpectrum.
-Example code for a RenderImage:
+It supports the plotting of RenderImage, RGBImage and LightSpectrum types.
+Example code for a RenderImage is:

 dimg = RT.detector_image()